 Introduction

-Hi everybody, it’s Joe Lamp’l and Welcome to Growing a Greener World.
+Hi everybody, it’s Joe Lamp’l and welcome to Growing a Greener World.
 This is a show for people who love to garden and spend time outdoors, and who really care about environmental stewardship.

 This week, its an interview with Suzanne Wainwright-Evans.
 Although she may not be a household name to home gardeners, she’s a superstar and in huge demand as a consultant to the horticulture and nursery industry.
 Her title is Ornamental Entomologist but just for today; simply think of her as a walking encyclopedia of great sustainable gardening information.
 I only recently met Suzanne but I was so impressed, I immediately invited her on the show.
 Today we finally catch up for an interesting conversation.

-We’ll also announce last week’s book winners and give away more books this week.
-Plus we’re launching a brand new contest that offers lots of great free prizes.
-If you have a question or comment, contact us anytime!
+If you have a comment, contact us anytime!
 Our phone line is always open.
-The number is 206.202.2303 begin_of_the_skype_highlighting 206.202.2303 end_of_the_skype_highlighting, or email us at heyjoe@joegardener.com…
+The number is 206.337.0375, or email us at heyjoe@joegardener.com…

 Intro to Suzanne Wainwright-Evans